5 Ideas for Mad, Passionate Love

 First, there's 2 possible reasons why you might be struggling:

 1. Lack of making sex a priority.
 Weird to think that sex can be ignored, but the reality is pressures at work, financial burdens, kids in sports, and illness can take a toll.
 You have to set healthy boundaries around your time and energy to make sex a priority, which means at times you will need to say no to a couple things... it's okay, you'll survive!

 2. Lack of emotional intimacy.
-Physical intimacy is born from emotional intimacy which means that it’s really difficult to make mad passionate love if you barely know each other.
+Physical intimacy is born from emotional intimacy which means that it's really difficult to make mad passionate love if you barely know each other.
 DATE NIGHTS, DATE NIGHTS, DATE NIGHTS.
-Make these nights about discovering each other, connecting with open ended questions (click here, here, here, here for some of ours), and staying away from topics like; money, kids, in-laws and work.
+Make these nights about discovering each other, connecting with open-ended questions (click here, here, here, and here for some of ours), and staying away from topics like; money, kids, in-laws and work.

 So here are 5 fresh ideas on how to get that mad, passionate love we know you want:

 1. Try a different room of the house.
 Sex can be fun on the floor, in the shower, in the kitchen, on the sofa, on the stairs, and on a (very clean) counter top.
 It might be feel strange at first... but just go with it!

 2. Try a new position.
 If you have no clue what to try, here is an article we wrote regarding different sex positions.
 We suggest you keep trying one at a time until you find a few that work for both you.